oktadev/okta-blog/_source/_posts/2022-06-17-simple-crud-react-and-spring-boot.md

 * [Full Stack Java with React, Spring Boot, and JHipster](/blog/2021/11/22/full-stack-java)
 * [Build a CRUD Application with Kotlin and React](/blog/2020/01/13/kotlin-react-crud)

-If you have any questions, please don't hesitate to leave a comment below, or ask us on our [Okta Developer Forums](https://devforum.okta.com/).
+If you have any questions, please don't hesitate to leave a comment below or ask us on our [Okta Developer Forums](https://devforum.okta.com/).
 Follow us [on Twitter](https://twitter.com/oktadev) if you want to see more tutorials like this one!